A Beginner’s Guide to Sales Lead Management & How to Win At It

 Source: Leadsquared

-When you score a lead, you’re assigning them a value that determines how likely they are to convert.
+When you score a lead, you assign them a value that determines how likely they are to convert.
 Having a common lead scoring system that the entire sales team can use is of the utmost importance to ensure all leads are scored on the same criteria.

-You can create your own lead scoring system based on contact information, opportunity size, lead behavior, etc. No matter the strategy you design, lead scoring helps salespeople prioritize which leads to follow up on.
+You can create your own lead-scoring system based on contact information, opportunity size, lead behavior, etc. Regardless of your design strategy, lead scoring helps salespeople prioritize which leads to follow up on.

 Like we said, it goes both ways.
 If a lead unsubscribes to your newsletter, you might subtract three points.
 If they schedule a meeting with you and then don’t show up, you could deduct 10 points.

-You then tally up all the lead scores and see which leads have the highest scores.
-This is the group you want to target first.
+You then tally up all the lead scores and see which quality leads have the highest scores.
+This is the group you want to target first while managing sales leads.

 Lead Distribution